 1. Source Trips with No/Low Single Supplements.

-2. Know the shoulder season for cheaper solo travel.
+3. Know the shoulder season for your destination.

-I've never met a destination I haven't liked.
+I've never met a destination I didn't like.
 Whether it's down the road or around the world, I always find travel fascinating.
 So, if money is tight and you just have to get away, explore our post on the Best Budget Destinations for Solo Travelers.
 We update this list every year and it includes everything from the cost to get there to the cost on the ground and safety considerations.
+That last issue is what makes Solo Traveler's list of budget destinations unique.

-6. Find free accommodation and make solo travel on a budget possible.
+3. Find free accommodation and make solo travel on a budget really possible.

 Hotels and other accommodations are often the greatest expense for a trip.
 Why not try one of these free accommodation options for cheap solo travel?

 - House sitting.
 House sitting is a free exchange of services.
 The house sitter gets a place to stay and the house owner has someone to take care of their home, the mail, the garden, and even pets while they’re away.
-Taking care of animals is often a key factor for house sitting so, if that's not your thing, you may want to try our second option below.
-For information on how to become a successful international house sitter check out The House Sitting Academy program.
-For a limited time, get a 50% discount with this code: SOLO2023.
+Taking care of animals is often a key factor for house sitting so, if that's not your thing, you may want to try Home Exchange instead.
+Here are house sitting details.

 Why just look at a destination?
 Why not dig a little deeper and get a real sense of what it is like to live there, the politics, social customs, and more?